dart-lang/site-www/src/_guides/language/language-tour_migrated.md

 All uninitialized instance variables have the value `null`.

 All instance variables generate an implicit *getter* method.
-Non-final instance variables also generate an implicit *setter* method.
+Non-final and `late final` instance variables also generate an implicit *setter* method.
 For details, see [Getters and setters](#getters-and-setters).

+If you initialize a non-`late` instance variable where it's declared, the value is set when the instance is created, which is before the constructor and its initializer list execute.

 <?code-excerpt "../null_safety_examples/misc/lib/language_tour/classes/point_with_main.dart (class+main)" replace="/(double .*?;).*/$1/g" plaster="none"?>
 ```dart